bajamircea/bajamircea.github.io/_posts/2019-09-09-remove-folder-part-1-standard.markdown

 also has two possible outcomes.
 If the entry existed and was deleted the function returns `true`.
 If the file did not exist it returns `false`.

-The underlying OS APIs that delete an entry sometimes provide the information that the entry existed without the need for an additional OS API call to check existence.
+The underlying OS APIs that delete an entry usually provide the information that the entry existed without the need for an additional OS API call to check existence.
 E.g. on Windows `DeleteFileW` sets the error to `ERROR_FILE_NOT_FOUND` or `ERROR_PATH_NOT_FOUND` if the file did not exist,